VaxThrash/Project-Don-t-Fall/README.md

 2. Download the **Project : Don't Fall** (Code > Download Zip) and unzip the folder
 3. Open **Unity Hub**
 4. Add new project and select the folder **Project : Don't Fall**
+5. Don't forget to add "2D Tilemap Extras" in "Window > Packate Manager"
-5. Customize and have fun
+6. Customize and have fun

 # To Play The Game